ericgarciaresearch/noaa_sedna/README.md

 You're presumably working with genomic data, and your tiny laptop doesn't have enough memory, cpus, or storage to analyze these data.
 This is why we need SEDNA.
 Basically,  SEDNA is a bunch of computers that live at NWFSC (FYI- this is where all "the cloud" is too).
 These computers have more memory and storage than your computer and don't need to turn off at the end of the day, so we can run large, memory intensive, and long jobs on SEDNA.
 To do this, we have to access SEDNA via the command line and submit "jobs", which is just a set of commands we're telling SEDNA to run.
 This is how you will do your analyses.

-When you submit a job, SEDNA distributes it to the compute nodes.
-You have to tell SEDNA exactly how many resources you want it to use.
+When you submit a job in SEDNA, SLURM is the scheduler (just another program) that decides when and where your jobs run, managing access to shared resources so many users can work at once.
+Partitions are groups of computers (or compute nodes) with specific limits or purposes (e.g., short jobs, high-memory jobs), and cores are the individual CPU units within a node that actually perform the calculations for your job.
+You have to tell SLURM exactly how many resources you want it to use.
 For example, how much memory, time, cores, etc. We will talk about this more later in this document.

 ---